DavidZwitser/bqn-zed/README.md

 - The lsp, while very nice, could use features like `goto definition` or `refactoring` tools.
 - The LSP should download automatically.
 Now that needs to happen manually.
 - Hover documentation doesn't always seem to work.
-- The extension doesn't support a `\` keyboard.
-That is sadly currently not possible in Zed.

 ## Making Zed BQN friendly
 Install the [BQN font](https://dzaima.github.io/BQN386/)